sneakdella/SingleVM-ServiceDiscovery/README.md

 - Turn entire script into Powershell Module (PSM1)
 - Add a "What-If" option to show what services would be added without committing anything
 - Add functional debug parameters to each function (considering not doing this but whatever)

+### Final Notes

+- Missing a few commit history entries since I attempted to rebase my previous commits with the correct author name (me).
+I believe this is fixed now.